maciek1maciek/EmployeeApp/README.md

 # EmployeeApp
-small application which is created to confirm my abilites in c++ ---during writing!!!
+small application which is created to confirm my basics abilites in c++